 What's an Outer Banks Nor'easter?

 A nor'easter is a strong, wind-driven storm that takes out roads and homes.
-They are very strong storms that mess with a week.
+They are very strong storms that mess with and are for a very long time.
 It is not unusual to find the roads near the dunes washed completely away.
 Sometimes they take houses.
 You might find yourself stranded on Hatteras Island should parts of Highway 12 be washed away.

 Unlike hurricanes, nor'easters are more common.
 A couple a year would be the normal.